Ktn-mariam/Ktn-mariam/README.md

 ## About Me
 - 🎓 I hold a B.E. degree in Computer Science from BITS Pilani - Dubai Campus.
 - 🔥  I am a full-stack engineer with a strong proficiency in React and Node.
-- 🌱 Currently, I am focused on enhancing my problem-solving skills and am learning backend development.
+- 🌱 Currently, I am focused on enhancing my problem-solving skills.
 - 💬 Ask me about: React
 - 👯 I am actively seeking opportunities to collaborate on exciting projects.